Additional features for DMP Guru instances

 Django Music Publisher is a typical Django project and/or app.
 Usually, one creates a superuser in the console, who then manages users in the app.
 To simplify this, two permission groups are available through a fixture.

 DMP Guru creates a single user for every DMP instance, who is not a superuser, but assigned to one of the two permission groups.
 Also, this user has no password set, as the password is stored in the control panel.
 If the support option is chosen, then another user with read-only permission is created for the staff of DMP Guru.
 This tightens the security, as the database backup holds no passwords, even hashed ones.

 If a customer is moving away, they basically have to, as the last step, either set a password for this user or create a superuser.
 The only difference will be that passwords are now changed in the app itself.

 CWR Syntax Highlighting

-CWR Syntax Highlighting is one of the online tools I provide.
+CWR Syntax Highlighting is one of the free online tools I provide.
 The web version is free, the API version is not.
-It comes bundled with other tools or as a bonus feature with some custom code.
-It is available to DMP Guru customers, but not in a vanilla Django Music Publisher.
+It was available to DMP Guru customers, but not in a vanilla Django Music Publisher.

 However, this is no longer the case since 19.7 version.
 Basic syntax highlighting is now included in the open-source code.
 It is not as verbose as with the aforementioned tool, but in this case, it makes more sense.
 It highlights the key human-readable data and ignores the rest.